- Private residential tenancies

 This ground applies if your landlord wants you to move out of the property so they can move in.

-Evidence could include an affidavit (a written statement, signed under oath in the presence of a Notary Public or a Justice of the Peace, that can be used as evidence in a court) saying this is what they are going to do.
+Evidence could include an affidavit (a written statement, signed under oath in the presence of a Notary Public or a Justice of the Peace, that can be used as evidence at the Tribunal) saying this is what they are going to do.

 5. Landlord intends to use the let property for non-residential purpose